I have a bit of a confession: some of the greatest music students I have had the privilege to get to know did not end up pursuing careers in music.

 Learning an instrument has an amazingly positive impact on children’s academics.
 But, perhaps the greatest impact of musical learning is how it prepares those children to be successful, confident adults in “the real world.”

 How can learning an instrument help your child succeed in his or her career, you ask?
-Here are five traits that help an individual excel in the workplace that are all built through learning an instrument:
+Here are five traits that help an individual excel in the workplace that are all built through musical learning:

 Public Speaking – With every concert and every recital, a music student becomes more and more comfortable standing before others and being heard.
 Today, a piano recital in front of family and peers; tomorrow, giving a presentation in front of his boss and industry leaders.